SpineEventEngine/logging/logging-probe-backend/README.md

-## Spine Fake Backend for JVM
+## Spine Probe Backend for JVM

 **Note:** This is a specific backend implementation that is designed to be used in tests.

 Fake backend provides a backend factory that can switch the currently used backend implementation in runtime.
 The logging facade doesn't provide such functionality.
 Take a look on `DynamicBackendFactory` for details.

 This feature is quite helpful in tests.
 For example, to test a sole backend instance or intercept the logged statements.

 ### Logging interception

-For log statements interception, this module exposes `captureLogData { ... }` function.
+For log statements interception, this module exposes `captureLogData { ... }`.
 This function uses `DynamicBackendFactory` to catch all `LogData` emitted during the execution of the passed `action`.

 Usage example: